FtZzy/huffman/README.md

 I use this little project like support for my remedial teaching.

 It not the most optimized or effective program but it works.
-Moreover it is simple, clear and it allows to see the main aspects of the language (lists, classes, strings, files, ...).
+Moreover it is simple, clear and it allows to see the main aspects of the language (lists, classes, strings, files, decorators, import, ...).

 ## How use it?